Frequently Asked Questions (FAQ)

 “What camera(s) do you use?”

-I use a Canon EOS 20D digital SLR for most of my photography, but I also carry a Pentax Optio WPi with me while I'm fishing and use it for underwater pictures.
+I use a Canon EOS 20D digital SLR for most of my photography, but I also carried a waterproof Pentax Optio WPi with me while fishing and used it for underwater pictures.
+Now I've replaced that one with a waterproof Canon D10 for 2011.

 An article is coming soon detailing the lens and accessory system I use for the insect photography.

-I used to.
-But there was a serious backlash by people who didn't like seeing their home river's name (let's call it the "Weaverkill") mentioned on a popular website.
-They feared that every angler in the world, having never heard of the Weaverkill, would swarm to it and wipe out the entire trout population within minutes.
-(Or something like that.)
+I kept them hidden for years because I originally had a backlash from people who didn't like seeing their home river's name (including such top-secret rivers as Beaverkill) mentioned on a popular website.
+They feared that every angler in the world, having never heard of the Beaverkill, would swarm to it and wipe out the entire trout population within minutes (or something like that).

 “Isn't seining for nymphs illegal in Wisconsin, New York, or (your state here)?”